mrhobbeys/phone-number-cleanup/README.md

 - Plugin scans for US and Spanish phone number patterns.
 - Numbers are normalized to E.164 and deduplicated.
 - Results (unique) are displayed on the same page.
+- Numbers are stored in the database for future reference.
+- Logged-in users can see their previously extracted numbers.

+---

+## Privacy Considerations
+This plugin stores extracted phone numbers in your WordPress database.
+If you use this plugin on a public site, you should update your privacy policy to reflect this data collection.

+See the [PRIVACY.md](PRIVACY.md) file for recommended privacy policy text and regulatory considerations.

 ---